danielflight/QuantumSketch/README.md

 ]
 ```

 To obtain a pdf representation of this circuit, simply use the ```sketch_circuit()``` function.
-Optionally, we can add detectors on the end by parsing a list of the detected mode indices:
+Optionally, we can add detectors on the end by passing a list of the detected mode indices:

 ```python